 Parliament House in Singapore.
 The building is in the Civic District of the Downtown Core within the central business district.

 World War I Memorial in Singapore.
-The Cenotaph in Esplanade Park at Connaught Drive is a tribute to 124 British soldiers born or resident in Singapore who died fighting in WWI.
-The memorial was dedicated in March 1922.
-An extension was made in 1951 honoring unnamed soldiers who died in WWII.
+The Cenotaph in Esplanade Park at Connaught Drive is a tribute to 124 British soldiers born or resident in Singapore who died fighting in World War I. The memorial was dedicated in 1922, and an extension from 1951 honors soldiers who died in World War II.

 Entrance to the Buddha Tooth Relic Temple in Singapore in Chinatown.
 The four-story building displays Tang Dynasty architecture.